izi-on/mini-c-compiler/README.md

 In this course, we will use Apache Ant as the build system.
 Again, if you are using a CS lab machine, this software should already be installed.
-If you are using your machine, you can test if the software is there by typing:
+If you are using your machine, you can tests if the software is there by typing:
 ```
 ant -version
 ```